Test your flows

 Test Connection

-• New connection: Allows for the creation of a new test connection.
+• New connection: Create a test connection.

 Options and Inputs